SYaoJun/sanlock/README.rst

        · read_ms/write_ms   are   the   milliseconds  taken  for  the  renewal read/write ios.

-       · next_timeouts are the number of io timeouts that  occured  after  the renewal recorded on that line, and before the next successful renewal on the following line.
+       · next_timeouts are the number of io timeouts that  occurred  after  the renewal recorded on that line, and before the next successful renewal on the following line.

-       · next_errors are the number of io errors (not timeouts)  that  occured after  renewal  recorded on that line, and before the next successful renewal on the following line.
+       · next_errors are the number of io errors (not timeouts)  that  occurred after  renewal  recorded on that line, and before the next successful renewal on the following line.